City of Port Phillip

 2019 Australia Urban Design Award — Built Project — Local + Neighbourhood Scale

-Fishermans Bend is Australia’s largest urban renewal project and is planned to transform a series of industrial precincts to a 455 hectare modern development of inner Melbourne with an expected 80,000 residents by 2050.
+Fishermans Bend is Australia’s largest urban renewal project and is planned to transform a series of industrial precincts into a 455- hectare modern development of inner Melbourne, with an expected 80,000 residents by 2050.

-Ferrars Street Education and Community Precinct is one of the first major projects in Fishermans Bend and includes the new South Melbourne Vertical School, Kirrip Park Open Space and surrounding public realm upgrades.
+One of the first major projects was Ferrars Street Education and Community Precinct, which includes the new South Melbourne Vertical School, Kirrip Park Open Space and surrounding public realm upgrades.

-The design of the public realm and streetscapes have been instrumental in enhancing site connectivity and making the precinct work as a whole.
+The design of the public realm and streetscapes enhanced the sense of connectivity throughout the precinct, and created a pedestrian-oriented environment.

 Improvements in safety, accessibility and connectivity were key drivers in the delivery of each stage of works with an emphasis on walkable streets, safe bicycle lanes and connections to public transport.